Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You have been diagnosed with cancer of the colon and rectum (also called colorectal cancer).
 This is the abnormal and uncontrolled growth of cells in the colon and rectum.
-The surgical removal of part or all of the colon (colectomy) is the primary treatment for most colorectal cancers.
-How much of your colon or rectum the surgeon removes depends on the location of the tumor.
-Your healthcare provider may recommend additional therapies, such as radiation or chemotherapy.
-This sheet will help you remember how to care for yourself after surgery.
+Surgery to remove part or all of the colon (colectomy) is the main treatment for most colorectal cancers.
+How much of your colon or rectum the surgeon removed depends on where the tumor was growing.
+Your healthcare provider may also advise additional treatment.
+This may include radiation or chemotherapy.
+This sheet will help you care for yourself after surgery.

-Don’t lift anything heavier than 5 pounds or use a vacuum cleaner until your healthcare provider says it’s OK.
+Don’t lift anything heavier than 5 pounds or push a vacuum cleaner until your healthcare provider says it’s OK.

 Don’t drive until your healthcare provider says it’s OK.

-If you ride in a car for more than short trips, stop often to stretch your legs.
+If you ride in a car for long trips, stop often to stretch your legs.

 Ask your healthcare provider when you can return to work.
-This should be within 6 to 8 weeks after surgery, depending on the kind of work you do.
+This should be within 6 to 8 weeks after surgery.
+This depends on the kind of work you do.

 Slowly increase your activity over time.
 Take short walks on a level surface.

 If you have a stoma (colostomy or ileostomy), take care of it as directed.
 Your healthcare providers showed you how to do this before you left the hospital.
-Ask for an instruction sheet about colostomy care if you did not already receive one.
+Ask for an instruction sheet about colostomy care if you did not receive one.

 Shower as needed.
 Ask a friend or family member to stand close by in case you need help.

-Wash your incision (cut) site with soap and water and pat dry.
+Wash your incision (cut) site gently with soap and water.
+Pat dry and do not rub.

-Check your incision every day for redness, drainage, swelling, or separation of the skin.
+Check your incision every day.
+Look for redness, fluid leaking, swelling, or edges of the skin pulling apart.

 Take your medicines exactly as directed.

-Don’t take any over-the-counter medicine, supplements, or herbal remedies unless your healthcare provider says it’s OK.
+Don’t take any other medicine, vitamins, or herbs unless your healthcare provider says it’s OK.